-Nitrous oxide is a conscious form of sedation; it relaxes you but doesn’t put you in a sleep-like state.
+Laughing gas (N2O) is a conscious form of sedation; it relaxes you but doesn’t put you in a sleep-like state.
 It wears off quickly and most people don’t require assistance getting home after having it administered.
 IV sedation is a deeper form of conscious sedation that allows you to sleep through the majority of a procedure

-Also known as laughing gas, nitrous oxide sedation is often used to calm dental anxiety.
+Laughing gas (N2O) is often used to calm dental anxiety.
 It’s safe, easy, effective, and is administered through a mask that fits over your nose.

 IV sedation is administered via a needle, directly into the blood stream.
 It works very quickly and produces a sensation that’s similar to sleeping, even though you don’t really fall asleep.